-A: And when are you going to leave on a trip then?
+A: And when are you going to leave on the trip then?

-B: Well, I was told that I could go anytime I want.
-But that is only possible for the third year from the time I officially receive the prize, which means I have to go before next December.
-So I’ll choose September because of mother’s birthday.
+B: Well, I was told that I can go anytime I want but that it’s only possible for up to a year from the time I officially received the prize which means I’ll have to go before next December.
+So, I’ll choose September because of mother’s birthday.

 3. část poslechu

-Remember, the bus for London leaves tomorrow at 10 o’clock so, please, don’t be late.
-You should be here at school at no later than 9.30 a.m.
-And don’t forget to bring your passport.
+Remember, the bus for London leaves tomorrow at 10 o’clock.
+So please, don’t be late.
+You should be here at school no later than 9.30 AM.
+And don’t forget to bring your passports.
 If you forget that, you won’t be allowed on the bus.
-Oh, and money; Money is important to buy food ad souveniers.
-The host families you are going to stay with will provide you with breakfast and dinner but you’ll need to buy your own lunches and snacks.
-Oh, and according to the weather forecast fo next week, we shouldn’t have any rain.
-It won’t be sunny either but cloudy all week long so you can definitely leave your sunglasses in Prague.
-But it’s a good idea to bring a pair of comfortable shoes and a light jacket.
-OK, so, we’re leaving tomorrow at 10 o’clock in the morning, we should go through the passport control at about 4 o’clock the next morning.
-With tougher checks at the border now we may have to wait a little longer to get into the United Kingdom.
-But we are expected to arrive in London at half past five.
-We’ll have breakfast together and then I’ll show you how to travel on the Underground.
-It’s much larger than the metro system in Prague but it’s quite easy to use.
-I know you’re looking forward to going on the Doubledecker buses, too.
+In London, you’ll also need some money for entrance fees and food.
+The host families you are going to stay with will provide you with breakfast and dinner, but you’ll need to buy your own lunches and snacks.
+So, I recommend you to have at least 50 pounds for food and 90 pounds for entrance fees.
+Which is 140 pounds altogether, that’s the minimum you should take with you.
+And according to the weather forecast for next week, we shouldn’t have any rain.
+It won’t be sunny either but cloudy all week long.
+So, you can definitely leave your sunglasses in Prague but it’s a good idea to bring a pair of comfortable shoes and a light jacket.
+Okay, so we are leaving tomorrow at 10 o’clock in the morning.
+We should go through passport control at about 4 o’clock the next morning.
+With tougher checks at the border now, we may have to wait a little longer to get into the United Kingdom.
+But we are expected to arrive in London at a half-past 5.
+We’ll have breakfast together and then I’ll show you how to travel on the underground.
+It is much larger than the metro system in Prague but it is quite easy to use.
+I know you’re looking forward to going on the double-decker buses too.
 Don’t worry, we’ll use them in the afternoon.
-We’ve already watched a lot of videos and read a lot of articles at school so you have an idea what to see in London.
+We’ve already watched a lot of videos and read a lot of articles at school, so you have an idea of what to see in London.
 As for finding your way around, you already have maps of the city and I advise you to study them before we reach London.
 And if you get lost, don’t panic.
 Remember, you can always call me or your host families.
-Don’t forget that anytime you call a Czech number from London, both speakers pay roaming fees for the call.
-So I ask yo to call me on my British phone number 077587442, please.
+Don’t forget that any time you call a Czech number from London, both speakers pay roaming fees for the call.
+So I’ll ask that you call me on my British phone number 077 587 442.
 Now, does anyone have any questions?